 Shawn: Yeah, pretty much.
 I mean, every store around here does Detroit style pizza, the mom and pops, the party stores, but for me it was always gonna be Detroit.
 To me it’s not a style.
 It’s just pizza.

-is is a basic, simple pizza that has a very refreshing and light after taste.
+The Detroit Twist is a basic, simple pizza that has a very refreshing and light after taste.
 It’s topped with tomatoes and onions.
 The post-bake toppings are arugula tossed in a housemade lemon oil dressing with optional lemon zest on top for color and flavor.
 It’s one of my favorites.
 I created this with some inspiration from a client we worked with in Toronto, Chris Getchell of Descendant Pizza.
 I created this for a competition.
 I entered this in the vegetarian category at the Motor City Pizza Fest in 2015 winning first place.
 I’ve had a lot of success with this recipe.

 Brian: I love arugula on pizza.
 This one will be delicious.
 Anyone interested in making this pie themselves can find this recipe video at https://www.pmq.com/detroittwist.